 Distribution and Cultivation

 It is a felony in Connecticut to cultivate marijuana, distribute it, or possess it with intent to distribute it.
 Where the offense involves less than one kilogram, the maximum penalty is seven years in prison and $25,000 in fines on a first offense.
 The maximum penalty increases to a possible 15 years in prison and $100,000 on a subsequent charge.

 Where more than one kilogram is involved, there is a mandatory minimum of five years in prison, a maximum of 20 years, and up to $25,000 in fines.
 Subsequent charges are subject to a longer minimum sentence, ten years, and a possible $100,000 in fines.

 Three years are added to the prison sentence for distribution or cultivation of cannabis within 1,500 feet of a school, public housing project, or daycare center.
 Sale by an adult to a minor is punishable by an extra two years in prison.

 Hash and Concentrates

 CT Marijuana laws treat concentrated forms of the drug, including hashish, the same as dried herbs.
 That means no special penalties are imposed for possession, cultivation, or distribution of concentrates.
 But like all forms of marijuana, they are illegal for recreational use.

 The penalties for possession of paraphernalia vary depending on the amount of cannabis involved.
 Possession of paraphernalia with intent to use it to grow, distribute, or use less than half an ounce is a simple civil infraction with a maximum fine of $300.
 Possession of paraphernalia for use with more than half an ounce of marijuana is a misdemeanor punishable by up to three months in jail and $500 in fines.

-The law was signed into law on May 31, 2012, allowing qualifying patients to use medical marijuana to treat a relatively long list of conditions.
+The law was signed into law in 2012, allowing qualifying patients to use medical marijuana to treat a long list of conditions.
 Qualifying patients must register with the Department of Consumer Protection before engaging in the palliative use of marijuana.
 Patients in Connecticut must be aged 18 or older.
 “Prison inmates, or others under the supervision of the Department of Corrections, would not qualify, regardless of their medical condition.”